neoforged/.github/primers/1.22/index.md

     - `Mob#chargeSpeedModifier` - The modifier applied to the movement speed when charging.
 - `net.minecraft.world.entity.player.Player#hasEnoughFoodToDoExhaustiveManoeuvres` - Returns whether the player can perform an exhaustive manuever.
 - `net.minecraft.world.item`
+    - `Item#getDamageSource` -> `getItemDamageSource`, now deprecated
     - `ItemStack`
         - `getSwingAnimation` - Returns the swing animation of the item.
         - `getDamageSource` - Returns the damage source the item provides when hit.
+        - `causeUseVibration` - Sends the game event if the item on use can cause vibrations.
     - `SwingAnimationType` - The type of animation played when swinging the item.
 - `net.minecraft.world.item.component`
     - `KineticWeapon` - A weapon with some hitbox range that requires some amount of forward momentum.